Need to furnish your home on a budget? Hand-me-down furniture is a fantastic solution! Here are 5 reasons I love it…

 While I gladly use hand-me-down furniture, my husband and I have purchased new furniture.
 And without fail, I am much more likely to bark at my kiddos to be careful with our new furniture because I don’t want it to get ruined.

-When it comes to hand-me-down furniture, my children can knick or scratch it and I won’t throw a conniption fit.
+But when it comes to hand-me-down furniture, my children can knick or scratch it and I won’t throw a conniption fit.
 It still looks good, but it’s worn – and I don’t have to worry about it.
 (Or at least I choose not to worry about it.)

 4. Hand-me-down furniture reminds me of special memories.